-Geographic Information Systems (GIS) integrate hardware, software, and data for capturing, managing, analyzing, and displaying virtually all forms of spatial data.
+The Geographic Information Systems (GIS) integrate hardware, software, and data for capturing, managing, analyzing, and displaying virtually all forms of spatial data.
 GIS allows us to view, understand, explore, interpret, and visualize data in many ways that reveal relationships, patterns, and trends.
 GIS technology cuts across many disciplines and applications ranging from the medical profession to natural resource management.

-SNR's Hydrological Sciences Hydrological Sciences program, a specialization within the Natural Resource Sciences graduate program, aims to train the next generation of scientists studying the hydrologic cycle, its components and processes, and its complex interactions with human societies.
+The Hydrological Sciences program, a specialization within the Natural Resource Sciences graduate program, aims to train the next generation of scientists studying the hydrologic cycle, its components and processes, and its complex interactions with human societies.
 Faculty and students in this specialization explore a broad range of hydrological topics.

-Remote Sensing refers to any technique whereby information about objects and the environment is obtained from a distance.
+The Remote Sensing refers to any technique whereby information about objects and the environment is obtained from a distance.
 The Remote Sensing specialization focuses on the collection and analysis of remotely sensed data acquired through sensors deployed: